When newborns sleep

 A newborn doesn’t know that people sleep at night.
 Your newborn sleeps in short bursts through the day and night, in blocks of up to four hours.

 When newborns are awake, they’re usually feeding.
-Playtime at this age is very short.
 After feeding, your baby will probably want to go back to sleep.
+This means that ‘playtime’ at this age is very short.

 Newborn sleep cycles

-Every time newborns sleep, they go through a cycle of deep sleep and light sleep.
-Then they wake up for a little while.
-During this time, your baby might grizzle, groan or cry.
-Baby might also fidget and squirm going from deep to light sleep, and back again.
-A newborn sleep cycle takes about 40 minutes.
-If your baby wakes after 40 minutes, you might need to help him settle for the next sleep cycle.
+At the end of each cycle of deep and light sleep, newborns wake up for a little while.
+When your newborn baby wakes, he might grizzle, groan or cry.
+He might also fidget and squirm going from deep to light sleep, and back again.
+If your baby wakes at the end of a sleep cycle, you might need to help him settle for the next sleep cycle.

 Premature babies have trouble getting into deep sleep, and sleep lightly for around 80% of their sleep time.
 Full-term newborns sleep deeply half the time.

-By the time your baby is around three months old, your baby might have begun to settle into a sleep pattern of around 4-5 hours at night.
-But up until six months of age, many babies still need help and attention at night.
+By the time your baby is around three months old, your baby might have started to settle into a sleep pattern of around 4-5 hours at night.
+But up until six months of age, many babies still need feeds at night and help to settle.